 So what really is Notion Mail?
 It's Skiff, stripped of its privacy features, rebranded with the Notion logo.

-If you're a hardcore Notion user who already uses Gmail, using Notion Mail instead of Gmail is worth it.
+If you're a hardcore Notion user who already uses Gmail, using Notion Mail instead of Gmail could be worth it.
 An advantage of using Notion Mail is that you can use Notion AI to reference Notion pages, to help you to potentially write your emails faster.
 It terms of the user experience, editor, interface, it is more minimal and clean than Gmail.
 Essentially, using Notion Mail as a Gmail wrapper makes sense, just like using Notion Calendar as a Google Calendar wrapped will give you a better user experience.

 But if you're someone who is just looking for the best email app, or a team looking to gain efficiency or share emails, Notion Mail isn't our top pick.